What is an Affiliate?

 The vital and diverse energy industry of Alabama now has an organization – the Energy Institute of Alabama – dedicated to promoting its importance to the state and protecting all segments of the industry in the public policy arena.

-The Energy Institute of Alabama is led by Chairman Seth Hammett and is headquartered in Montgomery.
+The Energy Institute of Alabama is led by Chairman Houston Smith and is headquartered in Montgomery.
 The organization will have active members, associates and affiliates from across the state that represent all facets of the energy industry, including electricity, natural gas, petroleum, coal, alternative energy, industry vendors and suppliers, academic institutions and business associations that support the industry.

 5 reasons you should become a member of the Energy Institute of Alabama